lucasblakeslee/entropy-dna/README.md

 and then a separate program that parses through a directory to find the average number of times a subsequence occurs in a class (including those that occur 0 times).

+All sequences have been obtained from the NCBI website's genome database